thmsacar/java-cpdlc/README.md

 ![Screenshot of the Java CPDLC](src/resources/images/screenshot.png)

 ## Notes
-- For any feedback please contact me with mail: thmsacar@gmail.com
 - Currently, CPDLC reports cannot be sent as I have not yet implemented this feature totally.
 However, all other types of messages can be fetched and replied.
 Requests can be sent without problem.
 ## Important Note on Java 8
 - Java CPDLC is coded on Java 8 (Java SDK 1.8) as I wanted it to be compatible on as many machine as possible.
 Therefore, it does not use HTTP Client, which was released after Java 11.
 Take this into account during compilation.